pbberlin/go-pwa/README.md

   Then they create an m:n record with the association ID 0;
   and without giving any error.

+* Notice with 1:n associations; for example credit cards.
+  If we change the ID of an existing entry, but keep the IDs of the CC associations,
+  those will be removed from the existing entry and associated with the new one.

 * `Association...Apppend` such as in
   `err = db.Model(&e).Association("Tags").Append(tags)`
   acts the same way

-* We can suppress this ugly behavior, by using db.Omit("Tags").Save
+* We can and should suppress this unhelpful behavior,
+  by using `onDuplicateIDUpdate.Omit("Tags").Create(&e)` or `...Create`

+* In addition, we cannot store any additional data into the m:n table
+  using the standard funcs